arjrajku/Project-1-Public/README.md

 - `raw_data`: Contains raw data files from TLC for Yellow Taxis in 2020.
 Also contains the taxi zone lookup table and taxi_zones zip file, along with unzipped contents.
 - `preprocessed_data`: Contains feather files that are saved as an output from a function contained in the Preprocessing Notebook.
 - `plots`: Contains plots generated in Exploratory Data Analysis Notebook.
-- `code`: Keep all notebooks and scripts in this folder.
-Ensure that you have notebooks for each _stage_ of code.
-Here's an example:
+- `code`: All notebooks and scripts are kept in this folder:
     - Download Script from ADS Tutorial 1.
-For downloading raw csv data from TLC website
+For downloading raw csv data from TLC website.
+Data downloaded was January - April of 2020 for Yellow Taxis.
     - Preprocessing for preprocessing
     - Exploratory Data Analysis for Analysis and Visualisation.
     - Statistical Modelling for Statistical Modelling.